 About the work at Tayba he says, “The Tayba Foundation is unique in that it is a service that has a broad scope of influence in the greater community.
 As someone who advocates for social justice issues, I find this aspect of Tayba very appealing.
 The Tayba Foundation uses sacred knowledge as a means of transformation for individuals who impart a positive influence on their respective communities.”

 Lumumba Shakur works as an instructor, helps with course development and questions submitted by the students.
 He converted to Islam in 1997 just before heading off to college.
 After struggling a bit to figure things out, he was introduced to classical Islam and began his studies at the hands of a fellow convert who was training under scholars in Morocco.
 Because of the lack of resources in his local area, Lumumba transitioned to online/distance learning through organizations like SunniPath (now “Qibla for the Islamic Sciences”) and SeekersGuidance, while continuing to keep contact with his initial teacher and the network that relationship afforded him.
+He also volunteered for a number of years for Lamppost Productions, a publishing house for the writings and lectures of Shaykh Abdullah bin Hamid Ali, until Shaykh Abdullah moved to California and became a full-time instructor at Zaytuna College.

 He studied a number of beginning texts in the disciplines of fiqh, usul, hadith, aqida and logic; all the while supplementing his learning through personal readings, private conversations, and weekend knowledge retreats.
 He eventually became a volunteer Teaching Assistant at SeekersHub Online, which is how he first met Shaykh Rami Nsour.
 Over the past few years, Lumumba has been a Teaching Assistant for Shaykh Rami, helping to answer questions posed by his fellow students and assisting Shaykh Rami with the nuts and bolts of the course.